apache/kafka/config/kraft/README.md

 # Quickstart

 ## Warning
-KRaft mode in Kafka 2.8 is provided for testing only, *NOT* for production.
+KRaft mode in Kafka 3.0 is provided for testing only, *NOT* for production.
 We do not yet support upgrading existing ZooKeeper-based Kafka clusters into this mode.
-In fact, when Kafka 3.0 is released, it will not be possible to upgrade your KRaft clusters from 2.8 to 3.0.
+In fact, when Kafka 3.1 is released, it may not be possible to upgrade your KRaft clusters from 3.0 to 3.1.
 There may be bugs, including serious ones.
-You should *assume that your data could be lost at any time* if you try the early access release of KRaft mode.
+You should *assume that your data could be lost at any time* if you try the preview release of KRaft mode.

 ## Generate a cluster ID
 The first step is to generate an ID for your new cluster, using the kafka-storage tool: